 - PRECLINICAL EVALUATION IN EXPERIMENTAL ANIMAL MODELS

-- Animal models of disorders due to single gene defects
+- Disorders due to single gene defects

-- Animal models of acute and chronic liver failure
+- Acute and chronic liver failure

 - Massive repopulation of the liver